My Life Without Me: Box office

 The film was released on September 26, 2003 and ran for 12 weeks.
 It grossed $400,948 in the USA and $9,326,006 from markets in other countries, for a worldwide total of $9,726,954.

 Critical response

 My Life Without Me received generally positive reviews from film critics.
 Review aggregator Rotten Tomatoes reports a 65% approval rating, with an average rating of 6.32/10, based on 100 reviews.
 The site's consensus reads: "Sarah Polley keeps this production afloat with her moving performance".
 Metacritic, another review aggregator, gives the film an average score of 57/100 based on 31 critics, indicating "mixed or average reviews".

-Plot of this film is very similar to No Sad Songs for Me (1951, dir.
-Rudolph Maté), based on the novel by Ruth Southard (New York, 1944).

 Accolades

 The film won many international and festival awards, including the Genie Award for Best Actress (Polley), the Goya Award for Best Adapted Screenplay (Coixet), and Best Song ("Humans Like You" by Chop Suey).